AndreasBriese/breeze/README.md

 The primary aim of investigating into CB-PRNG was a need for a second PRNG of comparable speed beside Daniel J. Bernsteins Salsa20 in a bytewise XOR mixing scheme for steganography.

-The two breeze candidates Breeze64_32, Breeze128_72, Breeze128, Breeze256 were compared to Go's math.random, Go's crypto/rand, complimentary-multiply-with-carry (adapted from http://de.wikipedia.org/wiki/Multiply-with-carry) and salsa20 (https://code.google.com/p/go/source/browse/salsa20/salsa20.go?repo=crypto with an additional byte draining function) regarding their speed of random byte emission (10.000-10,000.000.000 byte) and with salsa20 about XORing speed of 100MB and 1GB files using Core2Duo, Xeon, i5 and i7 powered PCs and laptops with OSX 10.6-10.9.
+The breeze candidates Breeze128, Breeze256, Breeze512 and BreezeCS128 were compared to Go's math.random, Go's crypto/rand, complimentary-multiply-with-carry (adapted from http://de.wikipedia.org/wiki/Multiply-with-carry) and salsa20 (https://code.google.com/p/go/source/browse/salsa20/salsa20.go?repo=crypto with an additional byte draining function) regarding their speed of random byte emission (10.000-10,000.000.000 byte) and with salsa20 about XORing speed of 100MB and 1GB files using Core2Duo, Xeon, i5 and i7 powered PCs and laptops with OSX 10.6-10.9.

 This is the output from an Apple MBPro 2.4 GHz i7 8GB RAM running MacOSX 10.8.5; go1.3 darwin/amd64 compiled with i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.11.00) using 1 CPU at runtime: